alv-ch/angular-onscreen-material-keyboard/README.md

 ## Demo
 A demo can be found [here][demo].
 To build the demo run:
-`"build:demo": "ng build --configuration production --progress=false --base-href=/demo/",`
+`ng build --configuration production --progress=false --base-href=/demo/`

 ## Docs